-- 1. Consultation, collaboration, and partnership with frontline and vulnerable communities, labor unions, worker cooperatives, civil society groups, academia, and businesses; - 2.
-Promoting the exchange of technology, expertise, products, funding, and services, with the aim of making the City of Santa Fe the international leader on climate action, and to help other cities achieve a Green New Deal; - 3.
-To achieve the Green New Deal goals and mobilization, a Green New Deal will require the following goals and projects - a. providing and leveraging, in a way that ensures that the public receives appropriate ownership stakes and returns on investment, adequate capital, technical expertise, supporting policies, and other forms of assistance to communities, organizations, Federal, State, and local government agencies, and businesses working on the Green New Deal mobilization; - b. ensuring that the Governing Body takes into account the complete environmental and social costs and impacts of emissions through - i. review of existing laws; - ii. new policies and programs; and - iii. ensuring that frontline and vulnerable communities shall not be adversely affected. - 4.
-Working with the Santa Fe Public Schools and the Santa Fe Community College to provide resources, training, and high-quality education, to all people of the City of Santa Fe, with a focus on frontline and vulnerable communities, so that all people may be full and equal participants in the Green New Deal mobilization; - 5.
-Directing investments to spur economic development, deepen and diversify industry and business in local and regional economies, and build wealth and community ownership, while prioritizing high-quality job creation and economic, social, and environmental benefits in frontline and vulnerable communities, and deindustrialized communities, that may otherwise struggle with the transition away from greenhouse gas intensive industries;
+- 1. A Green New Deal must be developed through transparent and inclusive consultation, collaboration, and partnership with frontline and vulnerable communities, labor unions, worker cooperatives, civil society groups, academia, and businesses; - 2.
+Promoting the international exchange of technology, expertise, products, funding, and services, with the aim of making the United States the international leader on climate action, and to help other cities achieve a Green New Deal; - 3.
+To achieve the Green New Deal goals and mobilization, a Green New Deal will require the following goals and projects - a. providing and leveraging, in a way that ensures that the public receives appropriate ownership stakes and returns on investment, adequate capital, technical expertise, supporting policies, and other forms of assistance to communities, organizations, Federal, State, and local government agencies, and businesses working on the Green New Deal mobilization; - b. ensuring that the Federal Government takes into account the complete environmental and social costs and impacts of emissions through - i. existing laws; - ii. new policies and programs; and - iii. ensuring that frontline and vulnerable communities shall not be adversely affected. - 4.
+Provide resources, training, and high-quality education, to all people of the United States, with a focus on frontline and vulnerable communities, so that all people of the United States may be full and equal participants in the Green New Deal mobilization; - 5.
+Directing investments to spur economic development, deepen and diversify industry and business in local and regional economies, and build wealth and community ownership, while prioritizing high-quality job creation and economic, social, and environmental benefits in frontline and vulnerable

-- 6. Ensuring the use of democratic and participatory processes that are inclusive of and led by frontline and vulnerable communities and workers to plan, implement, and administer the Green New Deal mobilization at the local level; - 7.
+- communities, and deindustrialized communities, that may otherwise struggle with the transition away from greenhouse gas intensive industries; - 6.
+Ensuring the use of democratic and participatory processes that are inclusive of and led by frontline and vulnerable communities and workers to plan, implement, and administer the Green New Deal mobilization at the local level; - 7.
 Ensuring that the Green New Deal mobilization creates high-quality union jobs that pay prevailing wages, hires local workers, offers training and advancement opportunities, and guarantees wage and benefit parity for workers affected by the transition; - 8.
 Guaranteeing a job with a family-sustaining wage, adequate family and medical leave, paid vacations, and retirement security to all people of the United States; - 9.
-Strengthening and protecting the right of all workers to organize, unionize, and collectively bargain free of coercion, intimidation, and harassment; - 10.
-Strengthening and enforcing labor, workplace health and safety, antidiscrimination, and wage and hour standards across all employers, industries, and sectors; - 11.Enacting and enforcing trade rules, procurement standards, and border adjustments with strong labor and environmental protections; and - 12.Obtaining the free, prior, and informed consent of indigenous peoples for all decisions that affect indigenous peoples and their traditional territories, honoring all treaties and agreements with indigenous peoples, and protecting and enforcing the sovereignty and land rights of indigenous peoples.
+Strengthening and protecting the right of all workers to organize, unionize, and collectively bargain free of coercion, intimidation, and harassment; - 10.Strengthening and enforcing labor, workplace health and safety, antidiscrimination, and wage and hour standards across all employers, industries, and sectors; - 11.Enacting and enforcing trade rules, procurement standards, and border adjustments with strong labor and environmental protections; and - 12.
+Obtaining the free, prior, and informed consent of indigenous peoples for all decisions that affect indigenous peoples and their traditional territories, honoring all treaties and agreements with indigenous peoples, and protecting and enforcing the sovereignty and land rights of indigenous peoples. - 13.Ensuring a commercial environment where every businessperson is free from unfair competition and domination by domestic or international monopolies; and - 14.
+Providing all people of the United States with - a.
+High-quality health care; - b.
+Affordable, safe, and adequate housing' economic security; and - c.
+Clean water, clean air, healthy and affordable food, and access to nature